gardenjs/gardenjs/README.md

 ### v1.0

-* [discussion] Rename "Garden" in "GardenLab", "GardenView" or something else? ("garden" is an automation platform for Kubernetes development and testing: https://github.com/garden-io/garden)
+* [discussion] Rename "Garden" in "GardenLab", "GardenView" or something else? ("garden" is an automation platform for Kubernetes development and testing: https://github.com/garden-io/garden).
+Anyway we need da domaine for the project website.
 * [task] update node 18.
 * [task] check the error messages on the svelte files in the vs code (e.g. stage.svelte, gardenapp.svelte ...).
 * [refactor] Move logic to own file. handle user interaction.